skoblov-lab/genetic/README.md

 ```

-Note that the `PanmicticPopulation.evolve` method returns a lazy generator, so
+Note that the `PanmicticPopulation.evolve` method returns a lazy generator, hence
 to make the evolution happen, you need to make it generate values (to iterate
 over it).
 Our errors are: